-Valterra Platinum is the world's lowest-cost producer of PGMs, endowed with an extensive, high-grade reserve base.
+Valterra is the world's lowest-cost producer of platinum group metals (PGMs), endowed with an extensive, high-grade reserve base.
 It is the world's largest PGM producer, with significant optionality for production growth when market conditions (particularly PGM prices) are favourable.